TylerJamesMalloy/tylerjamesmalloy.github.io/content/about/index.md

 ---
 ## About Me!

 My name is Tyler Malloy.
-I am currently a PhD student studying human and machine learning at Rensselaer Polytechnic Institute.
+I am currently a postdoctoral researcher at Carnegie Mellon University in Pittsburgh PA.
+Prior to working at CMU I recieved my PhD in Cognitive Science from Rensselaer Polytechnic Institute under the advisment of Chris R. Sims.
+In my current position, as during my degree, I study human and machine learning.
 One part of my research is in cognitive modelling, studying how humans learn and make decisions, particularly how they represent visual information while achieving these goals.
-My research in artificial intelligence focuses on human-inspired reinforcement learning, which is the project I am currently working on as a part of a scholarship funded by IBM Research AI.
+My research in artificial intelligence focuses on human-inspired reinforcement learning, which was a project I worked on as a part of a scholarship funded by IBM Research AI.

-In December of 2022 I will be beginning a postdoctoral research position at Carnegie Mellon University in Pittsburgh PA.
-I will be working under the advisment of Professor Cleotilde Gonzalez the Dynamic Decision Making lab in the department of Social and Decision Sciences within the Dietrich College.
-I hope to continue my work in cognitive modelling, extending my research into multi-player environments and real world application settings like cyber-defense.

 ## This Blog